isra270/lorkiu-website/README.md

-# Lokuri Website

-# used HTML , CSS , Responsive design.
+#Website used HTML , CSS , Responsive design.

 #I Learned it from Travsery Channel.